Kukanani/vision_msgs_examples/tensorflow_inception_imagenet/README.md

 As noted above, you can override the topic on which to listen for classifications using the `classification_topic` parameter.

-If you open `tensorflow_listener.py`, you'll see that it's under 50 lines long.
+If you open `tensorflow_listener.py`, you'll see that it's under 100 lines long.
-Also, the listener has no knowledge of TensorFlow or Inception, which is great: the classifier could be running on a high-performance machine somewhere, and the listener can listen from any other machine.
+Also, the listener has no knowledge of TensorFlow or Inception, which is great: the classifier could be running on a high-performance machine somewhere, and the listener can listen from any other machine, without having TensorFlow installed.